saleae/logic2-extensions/README.md

 ## High Level Protocol Analyzers

+Saleae High Level Analyzers (HLAs) allow you to write python code that processes a stream of protocol frames, and produces a new stream of protocol frames.

 ### Example Projects

   - [Gyroscope HLA](./hla_gyroscope)
   - [Simple HLA](./hla_simple_example)

-### Documentation

-*This requires the Saleae Logic software version 2.2.6 or newer.*
+*HLAs require the Saleae Logic software version 2.2.6 or newer.*

 *The High Level Analyzer API is likely to change dramatically over the next few months.
 Always check for updated samples and documentation at [discuss.saleae.com](https://discuss.saleae.com/).*

-Saleae High Level Analyzers (HLAs) allow you to write python code that processes a stream of protocol frames, and produces a new stream of protocol frames.

 HLAs require two files, an `extension.json` file, and a python source file.